ermongroup/cs228-notes/inference/jt/index.md

 {% endmath %}

 Crucially, we will assume that the cliques $$c$$ have a form of path structure, meaning that we can find an ordering $$x_c^{(1)}, ..., x_c^{(n)}$$ with the property that if $$x_i \in x_c^{(j)}$$ and $$x_i \in x_c^{(k)}$$ for some variable $$x_i$$ then $$x_i \in x_c^{(\ell)}$$ for all $$x_c^{(\ell)}$$ on the path between $$x_c^{(j)}$$ and $$x_c^{(k)}$$.
 We refer to this assumption as the *running intersection* (RIP) property.
 {% maincolumn 'assets/img/junctionpath.png' 'A chain MRF whose cliques are organized into a chain structure.
-Round nodes represent cliques and the variables in their scope; rectangular nodes indicates sepsets, which are variables forming the intersection of the scopes of two neighboring cliques'%}
+Round nodes represent cliques and the variables in their scope; rectangular nodes indicate sepsets, which are variables forming the intersection of the scopes of two neighboring cliques'%}

 Suppose that we are interested in computing the marginal probability $$p(x_1)$$ in the above example.
 Given our assumptions, we may again use a form of variable elimination to
 ``push in" certain variables deeper into the product of cluster potentials: